mdastpak/otp-service/README.md

 The OTP service also provides additional configuration parameters that can be adjusted in the `CONFIG` section of the configuration file.

 - **`CONFIG.HASH_KEY`**: If set to `true`, the Redis keys used to store OTPs are hashed using SHA-256.
 This helps to prevent any potential key collisions and makes the keys more secure.
 It is recommended to keep this value as `true` for production environments.
 - **`SERVER.DEBUG`**: If set to `true`, the service will log additional debug information, which can be helpful for troubleshooting.
-It is recommended to keep this value as `true` for production environments.
+It is recommended to keep this value as `false` for production environments.

 If you have any questions or issues, feel free to reach out for support.